TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 Get Temperature from DS18x20
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The DS18x20 is an electronic temperature probe and this DS18x20 value block enables
+The DS18B20 Probe is a waterproof digital temperature sensor that can measure temperature from -55°C to + 125°C with an accuracy of 0.5 ° C.

-reading of the probe and returns the temperature in degrees centigrade.
+This block enables reading of the probe and returns the temperature in degrees centigrade.
 The drop-down box on this
-block enables selection of which connector the sensor is attached to.
+block enables selection of which :doc:`Ppn` connector the sensor is attached to.

 .. image:: images/sensors-get-temp-ds18b20.png
    :height: 120